 Yes, you can.
-Move your cursor to the lower left-hand corner of the screen and type 'Resolution' in the text box to display the results; select Change the screen resolution.
-Alternatively, you can also right-click anywhere on the desktop and select Display settings > Display > Advanced display settings.
+Move your cursor to the lower left-hand corner of the screen and type 'Resolution' in the text box to display the results; select Change the resolution of the display.
+Alternatively, you can also right-click anywhere on the desktop and select Display settings > Display.